dreamingdust/domainator-dataset/README.md

 ## Notes

+- TODO: some statement about the sanitization of the traffic (no real harmful traffic)

-Each malware or tool has its own folder within 'malware_recordings', which contains the recordings used for the training.
+- Each malware or tool has its own folder within 'malware_recordings', which contains the recordings used for the training.
 The recordings used for validation can all be found in 'malware_recordings/others/validation-sets'.